corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 # Pluggable Serializers for CorDapps

-To be serializable by Corda Java classes must be compiled with the -parameters switch to enable matching of its properties to constructor parameters.
+To be serializable by Corda, Java classes must be compiled with the -parameters switch to enable matching of its properties to constructor parameters.
 This is important because Corda’s internal AMQP serialization scheme will only construct objects using their constructors.
 However, when recompilation isn’t possible, or classes are built in such a way that they cannot be easily modified for simple serialization, CorDapps can provide custom proxy serializers that Corda can use to move from types it cannot serialize to an interim representation that it can with the transformation to and from this proxy object being handled by the supplied serializer.

-## Serializer Location

-Custom serializer classes should follow the rules for including classes found in [Building and installing a CorDapp](cordapp-build-systems.md)

 ## Writing a Custom Serializer